-The net proceeds to us from the offering (after deducting the underwriting discounts, commissions and estimated offering expenses) are estimated to be approximately \$\frac{1}{2}\$ million and approximately \$\frac{1}{2}\$ million if the underwriters exercise the over-allotment option in full.
-We intend to use these proceeds for the reduction of outstanding indebtedness under the Interim Credit Facility and for general corporate purposes.
-The Interim Credit Facility matures on January 26, 2004 and currently bears interest at a rate of LIBOR plus 2.75%.
+The net proceeds to us from the offering (after deducting the underwriting discounts, commissions and estimated offering expenses) are estimated to be approximately \$365.2 million and approximately \$420.0 million if the underwriters exercise the over-allotment option in full.
+We intend to use approximately \$346.0 million of these proceeds for the repayment of the Interim Credit Facility.
+We intend to allocate half of the remaining net proceeds to the repayment of a portion of our term loan and the other half to the repayment of a portion of our revolving credit facility.
+The Interim Credit Facility matures on January 26, 2003 and currently bears interest at a rate of LIBOR plus 2.75%.
 The interest rate was 4.56% as of September 30, 2002.
-We used the proceeds from the Interim Credit Facility to finance a portion of the Westcor acquisition.
+The term loan and the revolving credit facility mature on July 26, 2005 and currently bear interest at a rate of LIBOR plus 3.00%.
+The interest rate was 4.78% as of September 30, 2002.
+We used the proceeds from the Interim Credit Facility and the term loan and a portion of the revolving credit facility to finance a portion of the Westcor acquisition.
+We also use borrowings under our revolving credit facility for general corporate purposes.